 Where to Live in Boston

 While I had trouble finding good housing in Boston, I have since learned of a few good tools to use while searching.
 There are a lot of homes available on Furnished Finder – a site dedicated to “traveling professionals.”
 In my experience with Furnished Finder, there is a bit of room for negotiation.
 Keep this in mind before you agree to a price.
-You can also utilize Airbnb (if you’re new to Airbnb use my referral code for a discount), although I found prices to be exorbitant for what I was searching for.
+Another option is to use Airbnb, although I found prices to be exorbitant for what I was searching for.
 Lastly, you could resort to the Facebook group, Travel Nurse Housing – The Gypsy Nurse.

 There are over 23 neighborhoods in Boston alone, meaning there are endless places to choose from when it comes to living.
 When it comes to choosing where to live in Boston there are two important things to keep in mind.
 Do you plan to bring a car?
 And if not do you plan on walking or taking public transportation?